BauplanLabs/quack-reduce/README.md

   target: dev
 ```

 Please note that the dbt project is by design extremely simple: it's just a two-node DAG.
 We care about the overall design pattern here, not so much about the specific modalities of how transformation happens.
-We encourage you to add a more sophisticated dbt project.
+If you like this idea, we encourage you to re-use this engine with a more sophisticated project!

-### DBT (optional)
+### dbt

-While you can run *totally* use the dashboard we designed directly on the dataset file in S3, we orchestrate a slightly more complex and realistic scenarios:
+While you can *totally* use the dashboard directly on the file in S3, we orchestrate a slightly more complex and realistic scenario as a proof of concept:

-- a batch pipeline that produces a final artifact, from raw data;
+- a batch pipeline that produces an artifact from raw data;
 - a dashboard allowing interactive queries on this final table (leveraging our serverless design).

-As mentioned above, we assume you have completed a dbt setup successfully.
-Now run `make dbt-run`.

-At the end of the tiny DAG, you will end up with a new folder (and file) in the target bucket (note that we use the `external` strategies for duck-dbt to produce a the view, and different warehouses would need slightly different configurations here to achieve the same result).
-This file represents the materialized view we need to serve from our BI:
+If you have the dbt setup done (above), you can just run `make dbt-run`.
+At the end of the tiny DAG, you will end up with a new folder (and file) in the bucket (note that different warehouses would need different configurations  to export the node to the same location, e.g. [Snowflake](https://docs.snowflake.com/en/user-guide/script-data-load-transform-parquet)).
+This file represents the materialized view we serve from our BI:

 ![Dashboard artifact is materialized.](images/dashboard.png)

 > NOTE: the sql files in `dbt/models/taxi` reference directly files in the bucket, so any changes you made to the setup script should be reflected here as well.

-### Dashboard (optional)
+### Dashboard

 Now that we have a materialized view produced by our pipeline, it is time to query it!
 To run the front-end (a dashboard built with streamlit) run `make dashboard`.
 A page should open in the browser, displaying a chart: